-An SCA is not required for payment.
+An SCA is not required to pay at non-contracted rates for payment.
 To request an SCA for a member-specific need, the provider should note that an SCA is sought on the authorization request form.
-If the service is authorized, our Behavioral Health Utilization Management Team will send the SCA request to CareOregon's Contracting Team to initiate the SCA process.
-For more information on billing out of network, please refer to the Provider Guide to Billing Out-of-Network at link.careoregon.org/ careoregon-out-of-network-billing
+If the service is authorized, our Behavioral Health Utilization Management Team will send an SCA request to CareOregon's Contracting Team to initiate the SCA process.
+For more information on billing out of network, please refer to the

+Provider Guide to Billing Out-of-Network at link.careoregon.org/ careoregon-out-of-network-billing